brentp/mosdepth/README.md

 [![Build Status](https://travis-ci.org/brentp/mosdepth.svg?branch=master)](https://travis-ci.org/brentp/mosdepth)

+`mosdepth` can:

-`mosdepth` can output per-base depth about twice as fast `samtools depth`--about 25 minutes of CPU time for a 30X genome.
++ output per-base depth about twice as fast `samtools depth`--about 25 minutes of CPU time for a 30X genome.

-it can output mean per-window depth given a window size--as would be used for CNV calling.
++ output mean per-window depth given a window size--as would be used for CNV calling.

-it can output the mean per-region given a BED file of regions.
++ output the mean per-region given a BED file of regions.

-it creates a distribution of proportion of bases covered at or above a given threshhold for each chromosome and genome-wide.
++ create a distribution of proportion of bases covered at or above a given threshhold for each chromosome and genome-wide.

-when appropriate, output files are bgzipped and indexed for ease of use.
+when appropriate, the output files are bgzipped and indexed for ease of use.

 ## usage